 "Therefore tongues are for a sign, not to those who believe but to unbelievers; but prophesying is not for unbelievers but for those who believe . . .

 "Whenever you come together, each of you has a psalm, has a teaching, has a tongue, has a revelation, has an interpretation.
 Let all things be done for edification.
 If anyone speaks in a tongue, let there be two or at the most three, each in turn, and let one interpret . . .
 Let two or three prophets speak, and let the others judge . . .
 For you can all prophesy one by one, that all may learn and all may be encouraged . . .
 For God is not the author of confusion but of peace, as in all the churches of the saints . . .
 Let all things be done decently and in order."
 (1Corinthians 14:22, 26-27, 29, 31, 33, 40)

-When the apostle Paul visited a synagogue for services, he reasoned with them concerning the gospel and what the Bible actually taught.
-Open discussions about God's word were allowed in such settings.
+When the apostle Paul visited a synagogue for services, the Bible says he reasoned concerning the gospel and what the Bible actually taught.
+Open discussions about God's word were allowed in such settings (Acts 17:1-2).

 The Bible's method of conveying and learning about the word of God, as well as how to have worship services, allowed for open discussions conducted in a respectful manner.

 How to prepare and conduct studies in the home